steffanjensen/swapbch.org/README.md

-Bchswap we be an universal swap.
+Bchswap will be an universal swap.

-## bchswap:
-* ERC20 Token
-* Universal Token Swap
-* 100% open-source
-* Game/NFT Marketplace
-* Stacking/Farming